juhp/dnf-repo/README.md

 (eg periodically).

 This tool can temporarily enable/disable repos selected by substring.
-Repo states can also be saved or their cache individually expired.
+Repo enabled/disabled state changes can also be saved, or their cache individually expired.

 There are options to enable/disable testing/modular repos, and also to create a repo file for a Copr or Koji repo.